Is it even possible to eat while suffering from hyperemesis gravidarum?

 2. Muscle Atrophy

 Women suffering from hyperemesis gravidarum spend most of their days lying in bed (when they’re not hanging headfirst over the toilet bowl).
 With very little energy to spare and a steady stream of sleep-inducing medications, there’s not much else they can do.
 This usually results in their muscles becoming weak and stiff.
-A gentle massage can greatly help to reduce the pain.
+A gentle massage with some pain relieving essential oils can greatly help.

 3. Leg Cramps